QBism: Reception and criticism

 Jean Metzinger, 1912, Danseuse au café.

 One advocate of QBism, physicist David Mermin, describes his rationale for choosing that term over the older and more general "quantum Bayesianism": "I prefer [the] term 'QBist' because [this] view of quantum mechanics differs from others as radically as cubism differs from renaissance painting ..."

 Reactions to the QBist interpretation have ranged from enthusiastic to strongly negative.
+On the supportive side, Theodor Hänsch has characterized QBism as sharpening older Copenhagen-type views and making them more consistent.
 Some who have criticized QBism claim that it fails to meet the goal of resolving paradoxes in quantum theory.
 Bacciagaluppi argues that QBism's treatment of measurement outcomes does not ultimately resolve the issue of nonlocality, and Jaeger finds QBism's supposition that the interpretation of probability is key for the resolution to be unnatural and unconvincing.
 Norsen has accused QBism of solipsism, and Wallace identifies QBism as an instance of instrumentalism; QBists have argued insistently that these characterizations are misunderstandings, and that QBism is neither solipsist nor instrumentalist.
 A critical article by Nauenberg in the American Journal of Physics prompted a reply by Fuchs, Mermin, and Schack.

 Some assert that there may be inconsistencies; for example, Stairs argues that when a probability assignment equals one, it cannot be a degree of belief as QBists say.
-Further, while also raising concerns about the treatment of probability-one assignments, Timpson suggests that QBism may result in a reduction of explanatory power as compared to other interpretations.
+Further, while also raising concerns about the treatment of probability-one assignments, Timpson suggests that quantum-Bayesian approaches may result in a reduction of explanatory power as compared to other interpretations.
 Fuchs and Schack replied to these concerns in a later article.
 Mermin advocated QBism in a 2012 Physics Today article, which prompted considerable discussion.
 Several further critiques of QBism which arose in response to Mermin's article, and Mermin's replies to these comments, may be found in the Physics Today readers' forum.
 Section 2 of the Stanford Encyclopedia of Philosophy entry on QBism also contains a summary of objections to the interpretation, and some replies.
+Ballentine argues that "the initial assumption of QBism is not valid" because the inferential probability of Bayesian theory used by QBism is not applicable to quantum mechanics.
 Others are opposed to QBism on more general philosophical grounds; for example, Mohrhoff criticizes QBism from the standpoint of Kantian philosophy.

 Certain authors find QBism internally self-consistent, but do not subscribe to the interpretation.
 For example, Marchildon finds QBism well-defined in a way that, to him, many-worlds interpretations are not, but he ultimately prefers a Bohmian interpretation.
 Similarly, Schlosshauer and Claringbold state that QBism is a consistent interpretation of quantum mechanics, but do not offer a verdict on whether it should be preferred.
 In addition, some agree with most, but perhaps not all, of the core tenets of QBism; Barnum's position, as well as Appleby's, are examples.